MicrosoftDocs/fabric-docs/docs/data-science/time-series-forecasting.md

 ---
-title: Train and evaluate time series forecasting model
+title: Train and evaluate a time series forecasting model
-description: AI sample for training and evaluating a time series forecasting model. ms.reviewer: ssalgado ms.author: narsam
+description: This is an AI sample for training and evaluating a time series forecasting model; we develop a program to forecast time series data that has seasonal cycles. ms.reviewer: ssalgado ms.author: narsam
 author: narmeens